Dreambound

 4. Hands-On Experience: PCTs have the opportunity to work directly with patients, providing hands-on care.
 This can be incredibly rewarding and fulfilling for individuals who enjoy helping others.

 5. Career Advancement Opportunities: While being a PCT can be a rewarding career on its own, it can also serve as a stepping stone to other healthcare professions.
-Many PCTs go on to further their education and become licensed practical nurses or registered nurses.
+Many PCTs go on to further their education and become licensed practical nurses registered nurses.

-Cons of being a PCT
+Cons of being a Patient Care Technician

 1. Physically Demanding: Working as a PCT can be physically demanding.
 PCTs may be required to lift and move patients, stand for long periods of time, and perform repetitive tasks.